akutuva21/crnt-lean/docs/generated-certificates.md

 Each `species` entry becomes a `Species` constructor, each `complexes` entry a complex `def`, and each `reactions` entry a `Rxn` constructor and a `reaction` arm.

+The library *does* define one JSON shape: `NetworkData` (`CRNT/Interop/NetworkData.lean`), a species count and reactions as nonnegative coefficient vectors.
+That is the input to the bulk `analyze` path below, not to codegen.

 ## Throughput path: the `analyze` contract